16 Social Media Marketing Tips From the Pros

 With Google Analytics, you can add custom campaign parameters to your URLs.

-Bonus tip: If goals are set up inside Google Analytics, you’ll also be able to tell when social media was the last source prior to a conversion.
+If goals are set up inside Google Analytics, you’ll also be able to

 Nichole Kelly, president of SME Digital, the digital marketing division of Social Media Explorer.